[Editor’s Note: This review originally appeared in Barrie’s Precedents column, Timeline 1941.]

 In addition to all the foregoing material, we get several supplements making up what the disc refers to as an “interactive” chapter.
 First, there is a sequence of 18 screens (with several screens of introductory text) showing construction progress on the Mount Rushmore presidential carvings over the 15 years from its beginning in 1927 to completion in 1941 (also the year that its carver, Gutzon Borglum, died).
 A second entry takes you to listings of both the nominees and winners of all the principal Academy Awards for the year (Best Picture: How Green Was My Valley; Best Actor: Gary Cooper for Sergeant York; Best Actress: Joan Fontaine for Suspicion; Best Director: John Ford for How Green Was My Valley).
 Concluding the interactive chapter are listings of the Nobel Prize winners (none in 1941) and Pulitzer Prize winners in journalism as well as letters and drama.
 Finally, the DVD case includes a nicely designed eight-page fold-out that gives detailed listings of the disc’s content and a chronological listing of the year’s main events in North America and abroad.

-This 1941 entry is a worthy example of the discs in Whirlwind Media's fine "Timeline" series.
-No, the condition of the material isn't what one expects from the best DVDs in terms of either image or sound.
+This 1941 entry is a worthy example of the discs in Whirlwind Media’s fine “Timeline” series.
+No, the condition of the material isn’t what one expects from the best DVDs in terms of either image or sound.
 It is, however, all quite workable and the value of having such material all together and easily accessible is immense.
-This is about as pleasant and easy a way to get an appreciation of the year's events as one could find.
-Recommended.